mohamms4-uc/DB-Team-Project/README.md

 - ecommercesite
 - ecommercewebsite

+## Video
+The Video can be found in the DB Video.mov file in the outermost directory

 ## Credits
 This project was created by Daniel Vennemeyer, Yale Miller, Daniel Lindsay and Salma Mohammed